jobergner/backent-cli/README.md

 ### TODO
+- make Every[TypeName] getter only return elements which have no parents
 - new realistic benchmark test for engine (with assembling)
 - improve performance (eg sync.Pool, walkTree-like assemble planner, path evaluation in elements on element creation  etc.)